-Figure 1: Distribution of long-finned and short-finned eels in Victoria (Data Source: 'Victorian Biodiversity Atlas', © The State of Victoria, Department of Economic Development, Jobs, Transport and Resources (February, 2017).
+Figure 1: Distribution of long-finned and short-finned eels in Victoria (Data Source: 'Victorian Biodiversity Atlas', © The State of Victoria, Department of Economic Development, Jobs, Transport and Resources (February 2017).

 The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) has prepared the Victorian Eel Fishery Management Plan (the Plan), in consultation with a stakeholder-based steering committee, and in accordance with Part 3 of the Fisheries Act 1995.
 It came into effect following its declaration in the Victoria Government Gazette and remains in place until a new Fishery Management Plan is declared or it is cancelled in accordance with the requirements of the Fisheries Act.